imperviousai/imp-releases/README.md

 We also supply OpenAPIv2 files so that you may import them into your own tools, whether that's postman or something like https://editor.swagger.io

 These files are split up by service and can be accessible at `/openapiv2/`

+## Discord

+Join our discord for help, support, and to communicate with the team. https://discord.gg/5YdUJvvNuZ